facebook/react-native-website/docs/build-speed.md

   Cache size (GB): 0.60 / 20.00 (3.00 %)
 ```

+Note that `ccache` aggregates the stats over all builds.
+You can use `ccache --zero-stats` to reset them before a build to verify the cache-hit ratio.

 Should you need to wipe your cache, you can do so with `ccache --clear`

 #### Using this approach on a CI